RATES BRANCH SOFTWARE -

 -

-and ending stations but with different via points are
+The substitute route with same starting and ending stations but with different via points are

 specified as Rationalised route.